mtxslv/mobile_robotics/docs/notes/trajectory.md

 **It is important to note that, even though critical situations were tested, they had no written example to be compared with so their quality could be determined precisely.**

 **The situation with only the first point near a singularity was tested.
 There, a curious thing occurred.
 Even though the final point had an angle of _pi_, the system created a curve with final angle equal to  0.**

+# 8th May Updates

+I noticed some errors on the theta angle.
+If the angles are supposed to lay on the left circle's quadrants, it will be computed wrongly.
+That's because the math.atan() function limits the result between pi/2 and -pi/2.
+This happens when the end of the curve is at the left.
+Thus, I suggest summing the angle result from atan with 180º when the end of the curve is at the left side of the starting point.

+Another error happens when the singularities are upside down (-pi/2).
+The algorithm works only with positive angles.
+What to do?
+I messaged Pablo to find out.